gerardpc/python-course/docs/sections/python_libraries/sklearn/sklearn_models_metrics.md

 array([0.96666667, 0.96666667, 0.93333333, 0.96666667, 1.])
 ```

+In the last example, `cv` is the number of folds in the cross-validation.
+The default value is 5, but it can be changed
+to a different integer, or even to a cross-validation splitter object.
+The default behavior of `cross_val_score` is to
+use `StratifiedKFold` for classification and `KFold` for regression.

 !!!note
     When working with time series data, it is important to use cross-validation in a way that respects the time
     dependence between observations.
 In this case, we can use the `TimeSeriesSplit` class instead to